 On the 14th day, they make offerings at Pashupatinath Temple and continue to Shesh Narayan Temple at Pharping on the 15th day.
 In this way, they reach Tribeni Ghat, Panauti on the 19th day, and on to Changu Narayan on the 27th.
-On each and every occasion of their trip, they take a bath at the sacred river, perform the offering and come back to Sankhu for the night’s sleep.
+On each and every occasion of their trip, they take a bath at the sacred river, perform the offering and come back to Sankhu for a night’s sleep.

 Though the Madhav Narayan festival celebration coincides with Shri Swasthani Brat Katha, both of these celebrations are different.
 The celebration might differ a bit in different places such as Bhaktapur, Kathmandu, and Lalitpur but is celebrated with equal zeal and fervor as described above.
 Narayan is another name for Lord Bishnu, and Madhav Narayan refers to the name of Bishnu called during the month of Magh, thus this festival is called the Madhav Narayan festival.
 To Read this article in the Nepali Language please click here.